Jammy2211/PyAutoLens/docs/installation/numba.rst

     conda install numba

-When you create the conda enviroment run the following command:
+When you create the conda environment run the following command:

 .. code-block:: bash